metamorph-inc/openmeta-mms/docs/domains/fea/fea.rst

    Diagram of the OpenMETA Structural FEA Test Bench Workflow

-This rest of this sub-chapter will serve as a tutorial that demonstrates the FEA analysis capability of OpenMETA.
-This tutorial builds upon the skills learned in :ref:`led_tutorial`, so it may be necessary to complete that chapter prior to attempting this one.
+in :ref:`led_tutorial`, so it may be necessary to complete that chapter The rest of this sub-chapter will serve as a tutorial that demonstrates the FEA analysis capabilities of OpenMETA.
+This tutorial builds upon the skills learned prior to attempting this one.

 .. toctree::